vbresan/HealthyBatteryCharging/README.md

 ## Support and contributions

-If you like the app, you can show your support by starring the repository and joining the [stargazers](https://github.com/vbresan/HealthyBatteryCharging/stargazers)!

 Open-source projects often struggle to be financially sustainable.
-You are more than welcome to sponsor the project by donating via [Liberapay](https://liberapay.com/vbresan) or [Ko-fi](https://ko-fi.com/vbresan).
+You are more than welcome to sponsor the project by donating via [Ko-fi](https://ko-fi.com/vbresan) or [Liberapay](https://liberapay.com/vbresan).
 Such support can help ensure the continued development of this app.

+If you like the app, you can show your support by starring the repository and joining the [stargazers](https://github.com/vbresan/HealthyBatteryCharging/stargazers)!

 If you would like to get directly involved in the project, you can contribute by providing a translation.